heyad/CvDemo/README.md

 ## Acknowledgments

-- OpenCV for providing the colorization algorithms
+- OpenCV for computer vision algorithms
+- PyTorch for deep learning capabilities
-- Streamlit for the excellent web framework
+- Streamlit for the web interface
-- The open-source community for various image processing tools and libraries
+- The open-source community for various CV tools and libraries

-## Future Improvements
+## License

-- Add more colorization algorithms
-- Implement neural network-based colorization
-- Add batch processing capabilities
-- Improve error handling and user feedback
-- Add image preprocessing options
+MIT License